-That was my diver-pack before 2010.
-I was then a backpacker, a backpacker.
-I had not yet invested in a waterproof case to take underwater my SLR camera (Canon Eos 7D), which today represents all additional paraphernalia to carry.
-I was moving with the following three pieces of luggage:
+That was my backpacker-diver package before 2010.
+I was a backpacker at the time, a backpacker.
+I had not yet invested in a waterproof case to take my SLR camera underwater (Canon Eos 7D), which today represents quite an additional paraphernalia to transport.
+I was traveling with the following three pieces of luggage:

 2. A bag-pudding with shoulder strap for diving equipment (10-11 kg)

-3. A small backpack, my luggage "cabin", where I tidied my compact camera of the time and its small box, the laptop and small things fragile and / or precious (iPhone, papers, money) ...
+3. A small backpack, my "cabin" baggage, where I stored my compact camera of the time and its small box, the laptop and the fragile and / or precious things (iPhone, papers, money) ...

-All that came down roughly in the limitation usually practiced, at the time, in eco class for luggage: twenty kilos in the hold (my two big bags) + a few kilos in the cabin.
+All of this was therefore roughly within the limitation usually practiced, at the time, in eco class for luggage: around twenty kilos in the hold (my two big bags) + a few kilos in the cabin.

-This is the bag that faithfully accompanied me from 2010 to 2018, in all my diving trips: a trunk bag 90 liters, light and cheap, found in a large chain of sports shops (Decathlon), early 2010 (this Newfeel bag is still marketed today, with some evolutions).
+This is the bag that faithfully accompanied me from 2010 to 2018, in all my diving trips: a 90 liter wheeled bag, light and inexpensive, found in a large chain of sports stores (Decathlon), early 2010 (this Newfeel bag is still sold today, with some changes).

 Its design in two compartments is very practical.
-My full dive gear is on one side.
-The clothes and some of my underwater photographer bardas on the other.
-I completely reviewed my luggage logistics from 2010, when I started to carry a little more photo material to make images under water.
+My complete diving equipment is stowed on one side.
+The clothes and part of my underwater photographer's clothes on the other.
+I completely revised my luggage logistics from 2010, when I started to carry a little more substantial photo equipment to take pictures underwater.
 I talk about it in these articles:

-I reluctantly gave up my "backpacker" status with all his belongings on his back / shoulder.
-It's a lot less exhausting to be a “rollpacker”… 😂
+I reluctantly renounced my status as a “backpacker” carrying all of her belongings on my back / shoulder.
+It is much less exhausting to be a “rollpacker”… 😂

-This compact and unobtrusive wheeled bag draws much less attention than the bulky dive travel bags, all of which have a well-known brand name written on them.
-He held the road eight years, with 3 to 4 trips a year and was often roughed up!
-I was very happy, until he let me go in May 2018, returning from a trip to the Philippines.
+This compact and discreet wheeled bag attracts far less attention than the bulky diver's travel bags, all of which have a clearly identifiable brand name written on them.
+It has held up for eight years, at the rate of 3 to 4 trips per year and has often been roughed up!
+I was very happy, until he let go of me in May 2018, on the return from a trip to the Philippines.

-The handle has finally come out of its rail and the two corners down at the front are quite worn.
-In contrast, the closures still hold and the entire canvas is still in good condition.
-Rather robust, so despite its very small price, a very good investment.
+The handle ended up coming out of its rail and the two corners at the bottom at the front are quite worn.
+However, the closures still hold and the entire canvas is still in good condition.
+Rather robust, therefore, despite its very low price, a very good investment.

 From July 2018 to today

-Forcing me to renew my luggage, I have just invested in another bag with wheels, designed in the same way, in two compartments.
-A bag also discreet, a famous luggage brand (Eastpack) that guarantees its products thirty years.
-His name : Transver L.
+Forced to renew my luggage, I just invested in another wheeled bag, designed in the same way, in two compartments.
+A discreet bag, from a reputable luggage brand (Eastpack) which guarantees its products for thirty years.
+Her name : Transver L.

 It is less cheap than my previous bag, a little larger (121 liters).
-I hope it will last as well or longer!
+I hope it will last even longer!

 Small underwater photo logistics

-This change of logistics and the choice of the wheels were therefore imposed because of the material for the underwater photo, to transport in addition to the rest ...
+This change in logistics and the choice of casters were therefore necessary because of the equipment for underwater photography, to be transported in addition to the rest ...
 I had to completely review the organization of my luggage!

-In addition to the camera and its waterproof case, it must convey the heavy equipment that goes with: the plate (support) with its two handles, flashes and their batteries, the arms of the flash, the charger for these flashes, cables etc. I put you some photos below, so that you give an idea of the bazaar…
+Because in addition to the SLR camera and its waterproof case, you must convey the heavy paraphernalia that goes with: the plate (support) with its two handles, the flashes and their batteries, the flash arms, the charger for these flashes, the cables , etc. I put you some pictures below, to give you an idea of the bazaar…

-For the plane: only one big bag in the hold
+For the plane: only one large bag in the hold

-So I put in the hold only one big bag to roll.
-This luggage on wheels, divided into two compartments, contains:
+So I only put one large rolling bag in the hold.
+This luggage on wheels, divided into two compartments, therefore contains:

-on the other side, some clothes and various accessories a little heavy related to the underwater photography that I evoked above (the flashes and their batteries of a model authorized in the hold, the charger for these batteries, the arms of the flashes and the platinum of the box, among others).
+on the other side, some clothes and various accessories a little heavy related to the underwater photography that I mentioned above (the flashes and their batteries of a model authorized in the hold, the charger for these batteries, the arms of the flashes and the box plate, among others).

-I therefore prefer to travel, for international flights to / from France, on airlines that allow no extra cost 30kg in the hold (Emirates Airlines, Malaysia Airlines, Qatar Airways, Turkish Airlines ...).
+I therefore prefer to travel, for international flights from / to France, on airlines which authorize 30kg in the hold at no additional cost (Emirates Airlines, Malaysia Airlines, Qatar Airways, Turkish Airlines, etc.).

-➡️ Attention on Emirates: during the stopover in Dubai, the company's policy is to re-check the weight of passengers' hand luggage on most flights.
-They are waiting for you with a scale, just before the access to the departure lounge.
-Better not to exceed 7kg allowedthey are very strict, the extra kilo is charged at a high price (and impossible to board without paying).
-For photographers: I advise you to wear your camera around your neck and slide your lenses in a multipockets jacket…
+➡️ Attention on Emirates: During the stopover in Dubai, the company has a policy of once again checking the weight of travelers' hand luggage on most flights.
+They are waiting for you with a scale, just before entering the departure lounge.
+Better not to exceed the authorized 7kg, they are very strict, the extra kilo is charged at a high price (and impossible to board without paying).
+For photographers: I therefore recommend wearing your camera around your neck and putting your lenses in a multi-pocket jacket…

-For flights between Asian countries, I often borrow Air Asia to buy at the time of booking, beyond the 15kg base for checked luggage, extra pounds up to a total of 30kg…
+For flights between Asian countries, I often borrow Air Asia which allows to buy at the time of booking, beyond the basic 15kg for checked baggage, additional kilos up to a total of 30kg…

-Finally, overweight fees on local companies that I often borrow (Indonesian, Malaysian, Filipino) are rarely a problem: they are very low compared to Europe.
-One can either pre-pay at the time of booking online, otherwise they are to be paid at the time of registration, and are often charged with a "discount" at the head of the customer (and especially the customer, when she makes a big smile at the check-in counter and says hello in the language of the country) ... 😉
+Finally, the costs of being overweight on local companies that I often use (Indonesian, Malaysian, Filipino) are rarely a problem: they are very low compared to Europe.
+We can either pre-pay them at the time of online booking, otherwise they must be paid at the time of check-in, and are then often billed with a "discount" at the head of the client (and especially of the client, when she gives a big smile at the check-in counter and says hello in the local language)… 😉

-The interest is that it divides into two pieces of luggage thanks to a zip: the rear part, which rolls and which is stacked in standard authorized cabin format; and the front part, which turns into a perfect little backpack for my MacBook Pro computer and my papers.
-All zips can be secured by small padlocks.
+The advantage is that it is divided into two pieces of luggage thanks to a zip: the rear part, which rolls and which is stacked in the standard cabin size authorized; and the front part, which turns into a small backpack perfect for my MacBook Pro computer and my papers.
+All zips can be secured with small padlocks.

-I spread in this cabin baggage "two in one" all that is fragile and / or precious and that I do not want to put in hold:
+I distribute in this cabin baggage "two in one" everything that is fragile and / or precious and that I do not want to put in the hold:

-In the main part of the rolling bag: the Ikelite waterproof case for my 7D and its two portholes (wide-angle dome + macro porthole), the Canon Eos 7D and its lenses, the fragile electronic equipment (dive computer and backup hard drive), a fleece jacket for transport ( especially in Asia where the air conditioning is often pushed to the bottom) and a mini-change of urgency (in case the luggage in the hold containing the clothes would not have followed, precaution that I take since that happened to me in 2015 → Leaving on an island far from everything).
+In the main part of the rolling bag: the Ikelite waterproof case for my 7D and its two portholes (wide angle dome + macro porthole), the Canon Eos 7D and its lenses, fragile electronic equipment (dive computer and backup hard drive), a fleece jacket for transport ( especially in Asia where the air conditioning is often pushed to the limit) and an emergency mini-change (in the case where the checked baggage containing the clothes has not followed, precaution that I have taken since it happened to me in 2015 → Go to an island far from everything).

-In the small detachable bag: my 15-inch MacBook Pro, my iPhone, money and papers, and my airplane survival kit (mask, ear plugs, compression socks, toothbrush).
-In general, I keep this detachable bag with me in the plane, slid under the seat in front of me, and I place the other in the luggage compartment in height.
+In the small detachable bag: my 15-inch MacBook Pro, my iPhone, money and papers, as well as my plane survival kit (mask, ear plugs, compression socks, toothbrush).
+In general, I keep this detachable bag with me on the plane, tucked under the seat in front of me, and I place the other in the overhead luggage compartment.

 ➡️ NB.
-I have this clever convertible cabin bag since 2016 (before, I had a beast little backpack, which weighed a little heavy on my shoulders, with all this stuff, in the airport corridors)… I am delighted with my find, this new little bag with wheels is perfectly suitable for air travel!
+I have this nifty convertible cabin bag since 2016 (before, I had a stupid little backpack, which weighed a little heavy on my shoulders, with all this bardas, in the airport corridors)… I am delighted with my find, this new small wheeled bag is perfectly suited for air travel!

 Clothes: the tropical minimum

-And for the rest, what do you put in your luggage for a trip to Southeast Asia or tropical islands?
+And for the rest, what do you put in your luggage for a stay in Southeast Asia or in tropical islands?
 As little as possible! 😎 🌴 During my travels in Asia, I learned to take only the essentials.
-I have made a small checklist below.
+I have compiled a short checklist below.

 ➡️ My usual destinations enjoy the same climate: hot and humid.
 Long live summer clothes!
-No need to worry: if I miss something, I buy it on the spot (in addition, it is much cheaper than in France).
-No problem getting flip flops, t-shirts or sarongs in Asia!
+No need to clutter up: if I miss something, I buy it on the spot (in addition, it's much cheaper than in France).
+No problem buying thongs, t-shirts or sarongs in Asia!

-two t-shirts covering the shoulders and several fine tunics with long sleeves.
-Both to respect certain places and situations (cities, Muslim countries, temples) and as protection against mosquitoes at night.
-Preferably things easy to wash and match with any stocking.
+two T-shirts covering the shoulders and several fine tunics with long sleeves.
+Both to respect certain places and situations (cities, Muslim countries, temples) and as protection against mosquitoes in the evening.
+Preferably things that are easy to wash and match with any stocking.

-a small fleece jacket for all air-conditioned places that are often in “fridge” mode (plane, bus, boat, shopping malls, etc.)
+a small fleece jacket for all air-conditioned places that are often in “fridge” mode (plane, bus, boats, shopping malls, etc.)

-long trousers (for travel by plane, and for places and circumstances where it is not better, as a woman, to be bare legs)
+long pants (for air travel, and for places and circumstances where it is better not, as a woman, to be bare legs)

-a skirt and / or a summer dress with braces
+a skirt and / or a summer dress with straps

 one or two shorts